Tenancy & Independent Living Skills Training (TILS)

 Have you seen the short film of what we do kindly sponsored by Us2U Consulting?
 We want you to use it to help explain to young people as well as partners what we do and why we do it.
 You can watch and share it here and now!

 Other TILS courses can be delivered in any way that suits you.
 Groups tend not to be bigger than eight and we can deliver 1-2-1 too.
 We can travel to the young people and can secure convenient and welcoming venues as well as deliver in their own home.
+Anyone can refer including social landlords, social workers, private landlords, housing authorities officers, housing association officer, parents and everyone in-between!

 Look what we’ve got coming up for 2017:

-– Norwich Tenancy & Independent Living Skills (TILS) training courses in The Training Flat. £275 per place
+– Norwich Tenancy & Independent Living Skills (TILS) training courses in The Training Flat. £275 per place.

 - 26th – 28th September